okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/dpop/main/index.md

 1. Sign in to your Okta organization with your administrator account and go to **Applications** > **Applications**.
 2. Click **Create App Integration**.
 3. Select **OIDC - OpenID Connect**, and then **Native Application**.
-4. Name your application and at the bottom of the page select **Allow everyone in your organization to access**.
+4. Name your application and scroll down to the bottom of the page and select **Allow everyone in your organization to access**.
 5. Click **Save** and then click **Edit** in the **General Settings** section of the page that appears.
 6. Select the **Require Demonstrating Proof of Possession (DPoP) header in token requests** checkbox for **Proof of possession**.
 7. Click **Save**.